 A laboratory course designed to illustrate the concepts of inorganic chemistry covered in CCE342A: redox chemistry, coordination complexes, and applications of inorganic chemistry to biochemistry, environmental science and solid state physics.
-Besides classical wet chemistry, the experiments require the use of various analytical instruments to study the behaviour of the chemicals involved: spectrophotometer, pH meter, optical and scanning electron microscopy, differential scanning calorimeter, thermal gravimetric analyzer, and x-ray diffractometer.
+Besides classical wet chemistry, the experiments require the use of various analytical instruments to study the behavior of the chemicals involved: spectrophotometer, pH meter, optical and scanning electron microscopy, differential scanning calorimeter, thermal gravimetric analyzer, and x-ray diffractometer.

-Prerequisite(s): CCE101 Semester: Usually Offered in the Winter Note(s): For students of the third year taking Honours Chemistry or a Major in Chemistry.
-Contact Hours: 1 - 3 - 4 Credit(s): 0.5
+Note(s): For students of the third year taking Honours Chemistry or a

+Major in Chemistry.
+Contact Hours: 1 - 3 - 4